Compress video for Email.

 File Format Compatibility

-While SquishVideo accepts 20+ video input formats (MP4, MOV, AVI, MKV, WebM, WMV, etc.), all email clients reliably handle MP4.
+While VidCrush accepts 20+ video input formats (MP4, MOV, AVI, MKV, WebM, WMV, etc.), all email clients reliably handle MP4.
 We always output MP4 H.264, which is the email standard.
 MOV files (common from iPhones) sometimes cause issues on Windows systems, WebM doesn't play in Outlook, and AVI is outdated.
 By converting everything to MP4, we ensure your video plays for every recipient regardless of their system.

 How to Attach a Video to Email

-After downloading your compressed video from SquishVideo: In Gmail: Click the paperclip icon, select your video file, and send.
+After downloading your compressed video from VidCrush: In Gmail: Click the paperclip icon, select your video file, and send.
 In Outlook: Click Attach, choose the video, set your send time if needed, and send.
 In Yahoo Mail: Click Attach, select your video.
 In Apple Mail: Click the attachment button or drag the video into your message.
 In most clients, you can also drag the video directly into the email composition area.
 Once attached and sent, recipients will see the video file in their email.

 Sending Email Video with Subject Line Tips